IBzerbasteln/IBzerbasteln.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome to my website!
 I'm a [PhD researcher](https://www.maastrichtuniversity.nl/pp-stewens) with the Faculty of Law at Maastricht University and work on **all legal questions that surround dinosaur fossils and other palaeontological objects**.
-[Issues that interest me](/projects-and-interests/) include:
+[My research interests](/projects-and-interests/) include:

 - the extraction, ownership, and international movement of fossils;
 - the restitution of looted or stolen fossils;